enarx-archive/rfcs/concepts/default-enarx-trust-process.md

-If the attestation measurement meets the checking criteria, the **Enarx client agent** retrieves or derives the session key from the previous communication (the exact mechanism being CPU architecture-dependent).
+If the attestation measurement meets the checking criteria, the **Enarx client agent** retrieves or derives the session key from the previous communication originating in the **host CPU + CPU firmware** (the exact mechanism being CPU architecture-dependent).
 At this point, the state transition is considered complete, and the TEE instance, loaded with the Enarx runtime image, is now an **Empty Keep**, which includes a running **Enarx runtime instance**.

 ### State 2->3 change

-#### State 2 - pre-attestation
+#### State 2 - attested

  - host owner trust domain
     - host